-Further details of the Group's revenue and other income recognition policies are as follows:
+Further details of the Group's revenue and other net income recognition policies are as follows:

-- (i) Fare revenue from franchised public bus services and revenue from non-franchised transport services are recognised when the related services are provided. - (ii) Income from media sales is recognised when the related advertisements are telecast or commercials appear before the public. - (iii) Income from media sales management and administrative services, production of advertisements, and advertising agency services is recognised when the related services are rendered. - (iv) Interest income is recognised as it accrues using the effective interest method.
+- (i) Fare revenue from franchised public bus services and revenue from non-franchised transport services are recognised when the related services are provided. - (ii) Licence fee income is recognised when media sales management and administrative services are rendered. - (iii) Media sales income is recognised when the related advertisements are telecast or commercials appear before the public. - (iv) Interest income is recognised as it accrues using the effective interest method.
 For financial assets measured at amortised cost or FVOCI (recycling) that are not credit-impaired, the effective interest rate is applied to the gross carrying amount of the asset.
-For credit-impaired financial assets, the effective interest rate is applied to the amortised cost (i.e. gross carrying amount net of loss allowance) of the asset (see note 1(n)(i)). - (v) Dividend income from equity investments is recognised when the shareholder's right to receive payment is established.

-(u) Revenue and other income (continued)

-- (vi) Rental income receivable under operating leases is recognised in profit or loss in equal instalments over the periods covered by the lease term, except where an alternative basis is more representative of the pattern of benefits to be derived from the use of the leased asset.
+For credit-impaired financial assets, the effective interest rate is applied to the amortised cost (i.e. gross carrying amount net of loss allowance) of the asset (see note 1(n)(i)). - (v) Dividend income from equity investments is recognised when the shareholder's right to receive payment is established. - (vi) Rental income receivable under operating leases is recognised in profit or loss in equal instalments over the periods covered by the lease term, except where an alternative basis is more representative of the pattern of benefits to be derived from the use of the leased asset.
 Lease incentives granted are recognised in profit or loss as an integral part of the aggregate net lease payments receivable.
 Contingent rentals are recognised as income in the accounting period in which they are earned. - (vii) Government grants that compensate the Group for expenses incurred are recognised as income in profit or loss on a systematic basis in the same periods in which the expenses are incurred.